 Students in the program will work in pairs with a research mentor to conduct a research project.
-Simultaneously, students in the program will work with a science educator to reflect on the nature of science, whose ideas matter in science, and who gets positioned as a scientist to develop a personal statement for their college application that illustrates how their experience in the program has influenced their perception of themselves as current or future scientist.
-At the conclusion of the research experience, students will showcase their research projects in a community exhibition.
-Each student will create a scientific poster to communicate their scientific findings.
+Simultaneously, students in the program will work with a science educator to reflect on the nature of science, whose ideas matter in science, and who gets positioned as a scientist.
+Students will develop a personal statement for their college application that illustrates how their experience in the program has influenced their perception of themselves as a current or future scientist.
+At the conclusion of the research experience, students will showcase their research projects in a community exhibition with a scientific poster of their findings.

 The philosophy behind HSRI